Applyra

 Asolytics Alternative: Applyra vs Asolytics for Indies (2026)

-Asolytics jumps from $59 to $199/month with hard caps on apps and keywords.
+Asolytics dropped its free plan and starts at $49/month with hard caps on apps and keywords.
 Applyra is the indie-friendly Asolytics alternative at $9.99/month.

 Aurélien Weiss